-Besides clearing junk files, MacMaster can clean your Mac by removing duplicated files, applications and its data, browsing history and more.
+Besides clearing junk files, MacMaster can clean your Mac by removing duplicated files, applications, and data, browsing history, and more.
 Read on to learn how to get rid of junk files on Mac with FonePaw MacMaster.

 Most junk files on Mac are the files generated by the Mac system.
 Here are what system junk files are and how to delete them on Mac.